Raga language: Phonology

 Prenasalization of the voiced plosives, such that b becomes mb (always voiced) and d becomes nd, occurs when the preceding consonant is nasal (m, n or ng).
 Thus mabu "rest" is pronounced mambu.

 V, vw are labiodental, unlike in Apma to the immediate south, where they are bilabial [β, w].
 Descriptions describe v as [v] and g as [x] more commonly than as [f] or [ɣ], but there is evidently some variation.

+can be in free variation with a trill [r].